kcole95/financial_news_web_scraper/README.md

 It is recommended that a virtual environment is created.
 Download the modules listed in the requirements.txt file.

 ## Usage
+1. Create a new folder in the working directory called 'raw_webpages'.
+Move the csv files into this folder.

-Fill out the database_details.py file with the appropriate information.
+2. Fill out the database_details.py file with the appropriate information.
 This will require an existing database to connect to, as well as a user profile.

-Run scraper.py.
+3. Run scraper.py.
 This will prompt the user to confirm whether an existing postgreSQL table *with the correct columns* already exists (essentially checking if this script has been run before).
 If no such table exists, a new one will be created (scraper.py will prompt the user to define the table name).

-scraper.py will also write the scraped data to csv files in the working directory to allow quick viewing of the information with a module such as pandas.
+Note: scraper.py will also write the scraped data to the csv files in the raw_webpages folder to allow quick viewing of the information with a module such as pandas.